Our Programs

 Daily kennel enrichment focuses on three sources of sensory stimulation:

-• Different toys each day of the week (varied stimulation depending on the toy)
+Different toys each day (varied stimulation depending on the toy)

 Variety is key to the success of enrichment and is itself enriching.
 Modest but pleasant changes in the dog's environment help prevent dogs from becoming at-risk behaviorally during their stay at the shelter.
 Adopt-A-Pet varies the scents, music, and toys when possible.
 They would do it more frequently if they had a larger staff.
 Remember that enrichment is enriching only when the animal chooses to interact with it and it has the desired effect.